 Imagine 25,000 years ago.
 Bands of humans were roaming the forests, deserts, and plains in search of food, constantly suspicious of other bands, fighting over scarce resources.
 It would have been hell.

 Tribalism, which evolved around this time, offered a clearly superior alternative.
 Through tribalism, we bonded together in larger groups around a shared identity.
 We fostered connection, togetherness, and belonging with people who were not our immediate kin.
-This togetherness has been a backbone of humanity for millenia.
-Even to this day, we can feel the positive energy and connection it brings, whether it be high fiving the stranger next to you when your team scores a touchdown or the sense of pride and belonging you feel when travelling back to your home town.
+This togetherness has been a backbone of humanity for millennia.
+Even to this day, we can feel the positive energy and connection it brings, whether it be high fiving the stranger next to you when your team scores a touchdown or the sense of pride and belonging you feel when traveling back to your home town.

 Tribalism is not actually so far off from what we think of simply as community.
 A relatively small group of people bond together in shared identity, whether through place, interests, values, or whatever.
 This is an incredible thing.

 Where would any of us be without our tribes?

 Tribalism is not a failed system.
 It’s just a limited system, one that is healthy and helpful to an extent and dangerous when taken to the extreme.
 But this could be said of practically any system or idea that we humans have created.
 Like anything else it’s something that needs to be balanced, so we can cultivate its many benefits while avoiding its many pitfalls.

 Gratitude for what works